hoytech/quadrable/README.md

 | 1000000 | 19.9 | 22848 | 25400 | 8697 | 25038 | 81983 |

 * The gas usage is roughly proportional to the number of witnesses provided with the proof.
 Because of logarithmic growth, the DB size can grow quite large without raising the gas cost considerably.
-* The calldata estimate is slightly high since it doesn't account for zero bytes.
+* The calldata estimate is slightly high since it doesn't account for the zero byte discount.
 * The import gas includes a copy of the proof from calldata to memory which is needed to call the `Quadrable.importProof()` function.
 Theoretically this could be optimised, but it currently accounts for only around 1% of the import costs so is not high priority.

 Now consider the following test.
 Here we have setup a DB with 1 million records (the same configuration as the last row in the previous test).
 Each row creates a proof proving the inclusion of `N` different records.
 This results in a proof with `N` [strands](#strands).
 Each of the `N` records is queried and then updated (with no batching).